 Ongoing Vaccine and Booster Availability

-BRC is an official vaccination site: We administer the Moderna and Johnson & Johnson vaccines on-site for residents and team members, usually on Wednesdays.
+BRC is an official vaccination and booster site: We administer the Moderna and Johnson & Johnson vaccines on-site for residents and team members, usually on Wednesdays.
 The Moderna vaccine is administered in two doses 28 days apart.
 The Johnson & Johnson vaccine requires one dose.